feligomes/Settler/README.md

 - **Checkout Process**: Implement a checkout process after the price is agreed upon.

-- **Components Refactor**: There is a lot of room for improvements in the components, a lot of the code of Party A and party B is similar and with more time I would have tried something more modular and reusable.
+- **Components Refactor**: There is a lot of room for improvement in the components.
+A lot of the code for Party A and Party B is similar, and with more time, I would have tried something more modular and reusable.

+- **Vercel Features**: With more time, I would have taken advantage of the different features Vercel offers, such as Analytics, Logs, and the different performance insights Vercel provides.